Learning » Attendance Policy

 4. All notes are retained on file by the Attendance Office for the current year’s absences.

-5. Periodic notice in the form of emails, phone calls, Home Access Center (HAC), comments on Interim Progress Reports, and Report Cards will be given to parents and students regarding cumulative absences, excused or unexcused, and the potential for student failure.
+5. Periodic notice in the form of emails, phone calls, notices on Campus Parent, comments on Interim Progress Reports, and Report Cards will be given to parents and students regarding cumulative absences, excused or unexcused, and the potential for student failure.
 A letter to parents/guardians will be sent at ten (10) and fifteen (15) cumulative daily absences per semester.

 6. When a student reaches (10) cumulative absences in a semester, the guidance counselor will schedule an appointment with the student.
 When a student reaches fifteen (15) cumulative absences, building-level intervention will take place.